briansha/NLP-Political-Polarization/README.md

 # NLP-Political-Polarization

-## Thesis Title: Analyzing Political Polarization in News Media with Natural Language Processing
+## Analyzing Political Polarization in News Media with Natural Language Processing

+The work in this repository was used to develop my thesis.

 Classification_Pandas.ipynb notebooks: Training of machine learning models.